robertmuth/Cwerg/FrontEndDocs/tutorial.md

 Stop execution of the program.

 ### Do Statements

 ```
 do expression
 ```

-Runs the expression and discards the result
+Runs the expression and discards the result.
+The expression will usually be a function call with a side-effect.

 ## Expressions